 Any Member who has reasonable grounds to believe another Member has contravened the Code may ask the Commissioner to investigate by submitting a request that meets certain criteria.

-When the Commissioner receives a valid request for an inquiry, he must forward the request without delay to the Member named in it and give them 30 days to respond.
+When a valid request for an inquiry is received, the Commissioner must forward the request without delay to the Member named in it and give them 30 days to respond.

 After receiving the response, we conduct a preliminary review to determine if an inquiry is warranted.
 Within 15 working days of receiving the response, we notify the Members involved whether or not the Commissioner will conduct an inquiry.

 The House of Commons may also direct the Commissioner to conduct an inquiry, although this has not yet occurred.